Thanoraj/digital-footprints/public/icons/README.md

 # PWA Icons

-This directory contains the Progressive Web App icons for Digital Footprints.
+This directory contains the Progressive Web App icons for Ecomate.

 ## Required Sizes